Surgical Procedures: Sentinel Lymph Node Biopsy

 How do I care for the incision?

-Your provider will tell you when you should remove your bandage.
+Your provider will tell you when to remove your bandage.
 After it is removed, you may shower, but do not scrub the incision.
 To dry, gently pat the incision with a clean towel.
-Do not use lotions, powders, or deodorant on or near the incision during the first 1-2 weeks until it is fully closed.
+Do not use lotions, powders, or deodorant on or near the incision during the first 1 to 2 weeks until it is fully healed.

-Often, sutures that dissolve on their own (dissolvable) are used so you won't see any sutures.
+Often, sutures that dissolve (break down on their own) are used.
 This type of suture doesn’t need to be removed.
 On the outside, some surgeons use surgical glue over the incision to give more protection.
-Others use paper tape called "steri-strips" while some use nothing at all.
-Both glue and steri-strips can get wet in the shower.
+Others use paper tape called steri-strips while others use nothing.
+Both glue and steri-strips can get wet in the shower when you are cleared to do so.

 How can I care for myself?